chati757/nodejs-rest-api-example/README.md

     refer:https://medium.com/@taengtrirongpholphimai/%E0%B8%A1%E0%B8%B2%E0%B8%A3%E0%B8%B9%E0%B9%89%E0%B8%88%E0%B8%B1%E0%B8%81-oauth2-%E0%B8%81%E0%B8%B1%E0%B8%99%E0%B8%94%E0%B8%B5%E0%B8%81%E0%B8%A7%E0%B9%88%E0%B8%B2-8b649fd5d675

     *all oauth 2.0 using token .
-Consequently , secure rest api it's must have token to work *some cases using a session(serversite) intead of a token
+Consequently ,the secure in rest api it's must have token to work with *some cases using a session(serversite) intead of a token

 ### about tokens (type of cookie)